Renovation Companies in Dubai – How to Choose for Best Fit Out Companies

 1. Visit Sanitary and Tile Shops

-2. Home Renovation Company Reviews
+2. Home Renovation Online Reviews

-3. Home Remodelling Facebook Group
+3. Home Renovation Facebook Groups

 It’s a great way to get yourself familiar on how people renovate, and run a background check on potential contractors.

 Often, they are very candid, honest, and really good with their visuals.
-We reached out to a few who happily shared their experience on their contractors, and it helped us decide if those are the contractors we want on OUR team.
+We reached out to a few who happily shared their experience on their contractors, and it helped us decide if those are the contractors we want on our team.

 Here are some of our favourites on Instagram: